Skip to main content

 3. Undo Support: Every script execution that uses Transact can be completely reversed using the standard Revit Undo (Ctrl+Z) command.

-These helpers automatically format and send data to the Table Tab for analysis and visualization.
+These helpers automatically format and send data to the Analytics Tab for analysis and visualization.

 Example: Quick Table